IBM/microservices-using-apiconnect-and-appconnect/README.md

     ![](images/worker-nodes.png)

    Make a note of this public IP.
-It will be used in next step.
+It will be used in further steps.

 ## 6. Deploy Mongo DB